This is a rogue PvE Guide. I won't take on PvP aspects, apart if they have a direct repercussion on PvE enviroment.

 - Level 45

 - Elusiveness: great damage reduction on demand, the best option to reduce damage income when there are predictable huge raid damage phases (which means a lot of situations).
+You can even enhance its performance with the glyph, making it the choice for level 45 tier.

 - Level 60

 - Cloak and Dagger: it basically bakes with our openers a shadowstep.
 While it sounds cool, mobility-wise Shadowstep is still better in a generic raid enviroment; doesn't work with Shadow Dance.
+Still nice for solo playing and leveling.

 - Level 75